dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 ```

 #### Note for ARM64 Macs
-For M1 Macs, only homebrew 3.0+ versions are supported.
-Please update Homebrew to 3.0.0+ and use below command
+For ARM64 Macs, only Homebrew 3.0 and higher versions are supported.
+Please update Homebrew to 3.0.0 or higher and the command below:

 ```bash
 arch -arm64 brew install dapr/tap/dapr-cli